trimble-mx9-capstone/boulderTrimble/README.md

 - processImages/download/collect_image_data.py

 This script needs some information in order to interact with the data ocean.

-### Steps
-- Create a authentication.txt file in the processImages/download/ directory.
+Create a authentication.txt file in the processImages/download/ directory.
   - In the following order, include per line these values
     - host-identity
     - host